cguy777/starlink-dashboard/README.md

 Dependencies are managed using Maven.
 The main package, fibrous.starlink, contains the application specific classes, with StarlinkDashboard being the main one.
 There is another package, fibrous.starlink.testing, that contains a test server that runs on port 9200 to test against and provides a simulated diagnostic response.
+When you perform mvn build, maven should automatically create the classes needed for the protobuf definition.

 ## Other Resources
 This application was built using info provided from SpaceX here: https://github.com/SpaceExplorationTechnologies/enterprise-api/tree/master/device-api